buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 * Instructions tell the network which programs they touch and what they do
 * Transferring SOL happens using the system program (hmm I wonder what it's called. 🤔 transfer?)

-All you'd need to do here is find out what the exact functio name is and what the instructions should look like.
+All you'd need to do here is find out what the exact function name is and what the instructions should look like.
 I'd start with Google :P

 P.S. if you're sure you've figured it out but the transfer still fails, you might be transferring too little - try to transfer at least 0.1 SOL.